How Traction on Demand is leveraging Einstein Analytics to create Ecstatics customers, an Enjoyable workplace and Efficient projects

 Traction on Demand is North America’s largest dedicated Salesforce.com consulting and application development partner with 4,000+ projects on the platform.
 We develop innovative cloud technology solutions and applications for North America’s largest and most influential brands, as well as hundreds of small and medium-sized companies.
-We’re known to take red accounts and make them green.
 We don’t have a bench or borrowed consultants, rather we’re all full-time, 100% dedicated cloud evangelists, raring for the opportunity to invest our time, energy, and enthusiasm into our client’s business.

 - Ecstatic customers (CSAT)

 - Efficient delivery of services/projects (profitability)